Babyalph/SpearWordlists.py/README.md

 # Comment
 Keeping the Words down for fewer Words and adding them to your normal Wordlist is recommended.

 This is my first Github Project and Im still Working on it.
+Please star it tho.
 Enjoy
 BabyALpha